AndrewWalsh/openapi-devtools/README.md

   <p align="center" style="max-width: 600px;">
-    Effortlessly discover API behaviour with a Chrome extension that automatically generates OpenAPI specifications in real time for any app or website.
+    Effortlessly discover API behaviour with a Chrome/Firefox extension that automatically generates OpenAPI specifications in real time for any app or website.
     <br />
     <br />
     <a href="https://awalsh.io/posts/openapi-devtools/">Read More</a>